 Categories

 Intergenerational Faith Formation

-In October, in honor of St. Francis of Assisi Day, we will make goodies for local pet shelters.
+In November, in honor of Veterans Day, we will make cards for the 230 veterans at the Salem VA (Veterans Administration) Hospital.
 I encourage everyone to be part of these gatherings!
 If you’d like to help with these in any way, please speak with Pastor Kelly.

+Categories